 Introduction to Social Media

-This course introduces students to network structures and principles, the technology and infrastructures that allow them to flourish, and the cultures that grow up through and around them.
+This course introduces students to concepts for better understanding online social media, the technology and infrastructures that allow them to flourish, and the cultures that grow up through and around them.
 It explores how social media enables community, how it assembles and empowers agents of change, and how design informs individual and group behavior.